Sorry, you need to enable JavaScript to visit this website.

 Hey there!
 I am excited to be joining Sigma for my second time this summer!
 I graduated from Princeton University in May, where I studied Neuroscience.
 I plan on applying to medical school next year, hoping to focus on the intersection between pediatrics and neurology.
 In the interim, I work in Clinical Research at Weill Cornell Medical School!
 While I am very passionate about medicine (and would love to discuss the topic at any time), I also enjoy running, reading, and spending time in the sun.
 I look forward to meeting you!

-Undergraduate at University of Toronto
+Graduate Student at University of Toronto

 Ivan Ovchinnikov